lexcia98/rge/README.md

 - Leaning
   - Lean Multiplier (1st Person) 0.25 (Any value is fine)
   - Lean Multiplier (3rd Person) 0.25 (Any value is fine)

+- Unlocked movement
+  - Disable all options if using Spellsiphon to have imbued ward work with power attacks.

 ## Follower Framework